-Can I refuse light duty and stay on workers’ compensation?
+Can I refuse light duty and stay on workers’ compensation in Jersey City, NJ?

 You recently got hurt while on the job.
 You began collecting workers’ compensation and began healing.
 Soon your employer is telling you it’s time to come back to work.
 And sure enough, your doctor feels you can return for light duty.
 But you don’t feel like you’re ready just yet.
 Can you refuse and stay on workers’ compensation?